Downeaster Service Development Plan

 - Evaluate the Portland Transportation Center to determine the costs, benefits and issues associated with remaining in the existing station location or relocating to a new site.

-Public meetings will be held in the spring of 2014 to provide an overview of the Plan.
-Notices of meetings will be posted on this Website.
+Public meetings were held in the spring of 2014 to provide an overview of the Plan.